When a user doesn't have the credentials required for an action, symfony tries to access to the default/secure action.

 php symfony cc

-Powered by jQuery UI and symfony. symfony check is an UI Studio creation
+Powered by jQuery UI and symfony.
+Symfony Check

 The content this site is published under a Creative Commons License.
 Some parts of the content are a remix of the official symfony documentation.